Feat-FeAR/logSpace/content/docs/coding/git_survival.md

-    git show     # Shows the last commit (hash, message, and line-wise diffs) git log      # Shows the commit history and hashes of the current branch git log --patch <file_name>      # Shows commit history and diffs combined
+    git show     # Shows the last commit (hash, message, and line-wise diffs) git log      # Shows the commit history and hashes of the current branch git log --patch <file_name>      # Shows commit history and diffs combined git reflog   # Shows a list of times when HEAD changed
     ```
     Accordingly, run `git fetch` followed by `git diff main origin/main` to see
     which new changes for the `main` branch are currently available from the